 Description

-**The first batch is now sold out.
-The next bottles will ship by 10/31/24.** An aromatherapeutic body tonic based on the distinctly American “Florida Water” created by NYC perfumer Robert I. Murray in 1808.
+**The next delivery ships by 12/12** An aromatherapeutic body tonic based on the distinctly American “Florida Water” created by NYC perfumer Robert I. Murray in 1808.
 The Fall of the Immortal is perfectly balanced between energetic citrus and delicate floral notes and an erotic undertone of sensual spice.

 How To Use